 A wedding seating chart is essential for showing your guests where they’ll be spending the majority of your celebration, but it’s also an opportunity to set the tone for your reception and establish your wedding theme and decor style.
 We’ve rounded up a few unique wedding seating chart ideas so that you can create one that fits the theme of your big day perfectly.
 Feel free to copy these displays to a tee or use them as inspiration to create something totally your own.

-Here are a few unique wedding seating chart ideas.
+Here are lots of unique wedding seating chart ideas.

 Head to your local antique shop and hunt down a sweet vintage mirror to write your wedding seating chart details on.
 If you go this route, be mindful of what the mirror will be reflecting when you place it at your venue (we love that the mirror pictured below reflects the surrounding foliage).
 It can totally be used as decor in your home after your wedding has wrapped, so this wedding seating chart idea serves double duty.
 Pro tip: if you don’t want to spend your time rooting around thrift stores, many rental companies have options on hand, too.